Medical conditions that may complicate having your tooth pulled.

 18) Epilepsy.

-Epileptic seizures can be precipitated by stress, severe pain, and administering large doses of local anesthetic (the type of drug used to numb up teeth).
-Of course, all of these may be factors associated with having a tooth pulled.
+Epileptic seizures can be triggered by stress, severe pain, and administering large doses of local anesthetic (the kind of drug used to numb up teeth).
+Of course, any of these may be encountered when having a tooth pulled.

-The dentist must manage their patient’s case in a manner where the potential for these events is kept to a minimum.
-The patient’s medical doctor may allow for the administration of additional anticonvulsant medication before their surgery is performed.
+A dentist must manage their patient’s case so the potential for experiencing these events is kept to a minimum.
+The patient’s medical doctor may recommend the administration of additional anticonvulsant medication before the surgery is performed.
 The dentist must be prepared to manage their patient’s seizure if one occurs.

 ▲ Section references – Fragiskos